programming-notes/active-record-intro-objects-challenge/README.md

 #Active Record Intro:  Objects

 ## Summary

-In this challenge, we'll continue working with our models in the console.
-We'll begin to work with the instances of our classes created when we pull data from the database.
+In this challenge, we're going to explore the instance methods available to instances of our Active Record models.
+Up to this point, we've primarily been working with class methods for retrieving data from the database and writing data to the database.
+We've only touched a couple of instance methods (e.g., `#save`).
+In this challenge we'll take a look at what we can do with objects after we instantiate them.

 ```ruby
 class Dog < ActiveRecord::Base
 end
 ```

-*Figure 1.*  Code for `Dog` class.
+*Figure 1.*  Code for the class `Dog`.

-We will once again work with a pre-written, empty `Dog` class.
-The class is defined in the file `app/models/dog.rb`, whose code is shown in Figure 1.
-Again, there are no methods defined within the class itself; however, by inheriting from `ActiveRecord::Base`, we have access to a number of instance methods.
-We are going to explore some of those methods in this challenge.
+We will be working primarily with a pre-written, empty `Dog` class (see Figure 1 and the file `app/models/dog.rb`).
+There are no methods defined within the class itself.
+The behaviors that we'll explore in this challenge are inherited through its parent class, `ActiveRecord::Base`.

 ## Releases